LBNL-ETA/QUOP/README.md

 1. Preparing the standardized format input file in Excel
 2. Running the Python tool pointing to the input file

-To perform the steps, the user can do the following:
+To perform the steps, the user can do the following ([for convenience also provided as a Python notebook](scripts/example.ipynb)):

 1. The tool requires an excel input file populated with standardized tables.
 The table standardization entails the table naming and column labeling conventions.
 The